-Lucy Macdonald has developed an excellent reputation over the past seventeen years for successfully treating injuries that have been unsuccessfully treated elsewhere.
-Her patient’s inspiring testimonials include those from leading orthopaedic and sports doctors and professional sports people but she is equally proud of those from her everyday patients, people who just want to get back to their beloved sport, sit comfortably at work or simply enjoy their lives.
+Lucy Macdonald has developed an excellent reputation over the past twenty years for successfully treating injuries that have been unsuccessfully treated elsewhere.
+Her patient’s inspiring testimonials include those from leading orthopaedic consultants and sports doctors and professional sports people but she is equally proud of those from her everyday patients, people who just want to get back to their beloved sport, sit comfortably at work or simply enjoy their lives.

 We promise to never share your email address with anyone.